 In 2003, Mark graduated with a degree in Business Management from LeMoyne College in Syracuse, NY, and while earning his degree he worked for OSI Restaurant Partners at multiple locations of their casual dining concepts, Outback Steakhouse and Carrabba’s Italian Grill.
 Then, in 2005, he moved to Washington, DC and worked for Star Restaurant Group at their award-winning restaurant, Zola.

 From 2005-2007, Mark was proud to collaborate with Stephen Fedorchak and Brian Normile to develop and open The Liberty Tavern in Arlington, VA.
 While under his direction as the restaurant’s General Manager, The Liberty Tavern quickly became known for its top-notch food, excellent service, and great bar scene.
-It also has won critical acclaim – it’s been listed in Washingtonian Magazine’s Top 100 DC restaurants for the past five years in a row, and earned “Best Neighborhood Gathering Place” RAMMY Award in 2009.
+It also has won critical acclaim – it’s been listed in Washingtonian Magazine’s Top 100 DC restaurants for the past six years in a row, and earned “Best Neighborhood Gathering Place” RAMMY Award in 2009.